area9innovation/fast/mini/readme.md

 It defines:

 	<file> import			    - read the contents of the given file, and eval each line
+	<file> readfile				- read the contents of the given file and push on the stack

 ### TODO
 - uncons, comparisons, and, or, not